Thursday, February 25, 2010

 You know from the get-go that Up in the Air is a comedy because of the opening music, an up-tempo jazzy rendition of This Land is Your Land.
 Laughs don't usually come from situations that involve people losing their jobs, and Up in the Air proves that they still don't.
 This is the type of film that thinks is funny in an intellectual fashion but is neither as smart, clever, or interesting as it thinks it is.

 Ryan Bingham (George Clooney) has a most interesting job: he fires people for a living on behalf of the ironically named and somewhat sinister sounding Career Transition Counseling.
-He flies in to a certain city, tells people that their job is no longer available, and flies out again.
+He flies into a certain city, tells people that their job is no longer available, and flies out again.
 Bingham has exactly two dreams: to hit 10 million air miles and speak at a major convention laying out his philosophy of traveling with as little baggage as possible.

 Bingham is happy to spend as little time as possible grounded, describing in voiceover those 43 days in his Omaha apartment when he is not in the air as miserable.
 That peripatetic life, however, is threatened by Natalie Keener (Anna Kendrick).
 She has come to CTC to introduce online layoffs, where CTC staff can give others their pink slips remotely.
 Bingham is firmly opposed to this idea, but his boss, Craig Gregory (Jason Bateman) is delighted with this cost-saving measure.